gbonline/fix_oralib_osx/README.md

 libraries is added as a rpath if the target file depends on Oracle libraries and is in a directory different with Oracle libraries.

+Don't confuse `@rpath` with rpath. `@rpath` is a special name used in identification and install names. rpath is a directory name replaced with `@rpath` at runtime to find the real path of install names.

+## Why install names and rpaths are changed.

 The original sqlplus has install names only.

-Identification name and rpaths are empty.
+Note: `otool -D filename` prints the identification name. `otool -L filename` prints the identification name *and* install names. `otool -l filename | grep -A2 LC_RPATH | grep path` prints rpaths.

 ```shell
 $ otool -D sqlplus